Voice guard catches the AI tells before the prospect does.

 Layer 3, pre-load guard.

-Before any sequence gets loaded to Instantly, Stage 6 runs _stage_6_em_dash_preload_guard.
-If any email subject, body, or LinkedIn message contains an em-dash, en-dash, or minus sign, the entire load is refused.
-Strict mode is default for every client.
+Before any sequence ships to the sending tool, a final review pass scans every email subject, body, and LinkedIn message.
+Any disallowed pattern refuses the entire load.
+Strict mode is the default for every client.
 There is no "the model missed one" path to production.

 -

-Any sequence marked as cited_benchmark has its verbatim quote compared byte-for-byte against config/approved_stats.json.
-Whitespace-normalized, smart-quote-normalized, but otherwise identical.
+Any sequence that cites a benchmark gets its verbatim quote checked against an internal source library where every entry has a verbatim quote, a live URL, and a verified date.
 A paraphrase fails.
 A source-name swap fails.
 A one-word drift fails.
 If it does not match, the sequence is regenerated.

 Want proof the voice holds up?